unstoppabledomains/dev-docs/developer-toolkit/direct-blockchain-calls/resolve-unstoppable-domain-names.md

 }
 ```

 We can easily identify the possible errors by playing around with the app in its current state.
-The following table displays possible errors and descriptions for each.
+The following table lists the possible errors and their descriptions.

 | Errors                   | Description                                                                                                      |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------- |